FinnHB/fhbarton_website/content/about/experience.md

   • Maintain and develop the in-house macroeconometric model (E3ME).

   • Processing and cleaning large datasets.
-Including estimation of renovation cost curves for UK dwellings, using data from 20 million properties and standardisation national accounts data from multiple countries.
+Including estimation of renovation cost curves for UK dwellings, using data from 20 million properties and standardisation national of accounts data from multiple countries.
   """

 [[experience]]